Leela Punyaratabandhu, author of Bangkok, talks street food, real Thai food, and shares a recipe for crispy water spinach salad

 -

-Crispy water spinach, ยำาผักบุ้งกรอบ, yam phak bung krop
+Crispy water spinach, ยำผักบุ้งกรอบ, yam phak bung krop

 I don’t publish anything on Thai food before running it past Friend of the Food Chain Leela Punyaratabandhu